cooltea713705/blog/site/content/_index.md

   style: normal
 ---

-Scientist at heart, I have been working as a software developer for 11 years.
+Scientist at heart, I have been working as a software developer since 2011.

 My ambition: save the world, though I have yet to know how.
 It is in my nature to provide all the help I can to people around me.